Welcome to the

 • Do you have a desire to stop drinking?

-• If you do, what lengths are you willing to go to obtain lasting sobriety.
+• What lengths are you willing to go to obtain lasting sobriety.

 • Have you had any relief from this sort of thinking?